mghendi/ABW-Academy/Practitioners Course/Cohort1_2022/Projects/Sahand Tahir/readme.md

-## Finding suitable Environment for Ebola Index Case Occurance and Optimal Allocation of Resources
+## Location Selection and Resource Optimization

 #### Background
 There is no doubt that Ebola is one of the deadliest diseases threatening the lives of people around the world, especially in Africa.
 With an average 50% mortality rate, a person who contracts the illness has a 50% chance of survival.
 Despite innovations and vaccine introductions in recent years, the disease continues to appear, and all efforts do not seem to have resulted in its eradication or minimization.